ypid/fdeunlock/scout/README.md

 ## List of disadvantages over the bash implementation

-* Has more dependencies.
+* Has more dependencies on the client system.
 * Only tested for one Debian stable system over several months.
-Might need some modification to work with your system (mainly because I am very paranoid and the script checks against version numbers of ssh, needs to be done more general or the be configurable).
+Might need some modification to work with your system (mainly because I am very paranoid and the script checks against version numbers of ssh, on [todo list](#todo)).

 ## ToDo
 * Read MAC address of target and compare to last time if a MAC address is present for target after ping.
 * Add option to run just validation during normal operation.
+* Added more configuration options for version numbers of SSH server to make it easier usable for others.
+* Write more user documentation.